erikwastaken/promptline-cpp/README.md

 ```

 ## Customization

+By default the prompt uses only ANSI color codes `000` through `015`.
+If the
+terminal emulator remaps these color codes via e.g. a colorscheme, this will be
+taken into account.

 For each segment, the foreground and background color may be specified in a .toml
 file.
 This file should be placed in $HOME/.config/powerline-cpp/colors.toml.
 As